 You can print from any of the public computers, or use the library’s MobilePrint Service during regular library hours to print from smartphones, tablets, and computers.
 Pick up your printouts at the library.
 The library also offers curbside printing pickup.
 Learn more.

-The Opportunity Center at Ladd Library is a collaboration between the Cedar Rapids Public Library, Kirkwood Community College, HACAP, and United Way of East Central Iowa.
-Services include education, job training and placement, health care navigation, housing, financial counseling, social services, and entrepreneurial training.
-Call (319) 739-0456 or email firstname.lastname@example.org to set up an appointment.
+The Opportunity Center at Ladd Library is a collaboration between the Cedar Rapids Public Library, Kirkwood Community College, the United Way of East Central Iowa, HACAP, and the City of Cedar Rapids.
+Services include creating and updating resumes, completing online job applications, connecting with local employers and finding job leads, accessing education and training opportunities, and navigating resources and overcoming barriers to employment.
+Call (319) 739-0456 or email email@example.com to set up an appointment.

 Dolly Parton’s Imagination Library provides Cedar Rapids children with one free, age-appropriate book per month from birth to their 5th birthday, regardless of income.
 These high-quality books are mailed to the child’s home.
 Children enrolled at birth will have 60 books in their home before kindergarten, promoting early literacy and kindergarten readiness.